AMEv2/AMEv2.github.io/docs/hardware/description.md

 **Dual Fan Controls**

 2x 4-way standard PC fan connectors for 2 fans, with low side control.
 Tach feedback and speed control pins are NOT wired to the ESP32-S3.
+Fans are connected in parallel.

 **Drop Solenoid Control**